polaski0/utils-playground/package/schema-validator/README.md

 - Boolean

 To check if a certain value is of type primitive, you can use a specific primitive.
-For example, `v.string()` is used to check if the value is a type of string:
+For example, `s.string()` is used to check if the value is a type of string:

 ```js
 import { s } from "."